MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs-mobile.md

 Custom tabs can be part of a channel, group chat, or personal app (apps that contain static tabs and/or a one-to-one bot).

 Personal apps are available on mobile clients in the app drawer.
-The app can only be installed from a desktop or web client, and can take up to 24 hours to appear on mobile clients.
+Personal Apps distributed via the [Appsource](~/concepts/deploy-and-publish/appsource/publish.md) need to be approved for mobile form factor before they show up in the App Drawer.
+Please refer to the [Custom Tabs page](../../what-are-tabs.md#mobile-clients) for more details.
+There is no approval process for Personal Apps that are either Sideloaded or directly published to the organization's app catalog.

-Channel tabs are also available on mobile.
-The default behavior is currently to use your `websiteUrl` to launch your tab in a browser window.
+Configurable tabs are also available on mobile and are available under the "More" section of the Channels and Chats to which they have been added to.
+Tabs distributed via the [Appsource](~/concepts/deploy-and-publish/appsource/publish.md) need to be approved for the mobile form factor.
+The default behavior for unapproved apps is currently to use your `websiteUrl` to launch your tab in a browser window.
 However, they can be loaded on a mobile client by clicking the `...` overflow menu next to the tab and choosing **Open**, which will use your `contentUrl` to load the tab inside the Teams mobile client.
+Please refer to the [Custom Tabs page](../../what-are-tabs.md#mobile-clients) for more details.
+There is no approval process for Tabs that are either Sideloaded or directly published to the organization's app catalog.

 ## Accessing personal tabs